Pells Pool: History

 The Pells continued to be used during the Great War, and although the number of season tickets sold was small, daily attendances were high in sunny years.
 In the 1920s, the Lewes Education Committee paid for an instructor at the baths each year to help children to learn to swim, with the successful swimmers getting a season ticket free for the following year.
 Swimwear became the norm, and girls swam as well as boys, with both sexes wearing similar one-piece costumes.
 The pool continued to be popular and improvements were made with changing cubicles (called "boxes" at the time) being added, new toilets put in and the old oil-powered pumps replaced with electrical pumps in 1928.
 The records show that the pool made a healthy annual surplus, which was then reinvested periodically in improvements, as well as paying for the annual maintenance costs.

 The first increase in ticket prices did not take place until 1934, 70 years after the pool opened, when the season ticket prices went up from 5 shillings to 7 shillings and sixpence, and day tickets from threepence to fourpence.
 Bad flooding in 1937, plus severe frost damage from earlier years, meant significant repairs to the pool were needed, and the bath attendant’s cottage was condemned in 1938 as unfit for habitation.
 The free bath also fell into disuse as indoor sanitation improved.

-With the outbreak of the Second World War, large numbers of troops were stationed in the town and the Pells Pool was used for training – for example fireman trained dressed in full kit and carrying equipment to help them prepare for sea or river action.
+With the outbreak of the Second World War, large numbers of troops were stationed in the town and the Pells Pool was used for training – for example firemen trained dressed in full kit and carrying equipment to help them prepare for sea or river action.
 When the war ended, the Borough of Lewes bought the elegant Grange Gardens which lie on the south side of Lewes to create a new public park.
 They had plans to build a heated indoor swimming pool on the eastern side of the Grange with a car park alongside.
 The pool and the lake at the Pells would have been turned into playing fields, with the whole area grassed over.
 Public protests and the lack of public resources meant the plans never materialised.
 In 1950, the main pool at the Pells was renovated and the disused free pool turned into the lawn which exists today.